JulianWe/julianwe.github.io/convert-markdown-to-html.md

-# Display README.md file from github on HTML Website
+# How To Convert Markdown to file to HTML and build a Dockercontainer

 **How to convert README.md file to HTML with utf-8 encoding**
 ```sh
 iconv -t utf-8 README.md | pandoc -t html -o README.html | iconv -f utf-8
 ```

 README.html
 github_index.html